CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term1.md

 * Synthesize the various concepts learned throughout the course to illustrate how they integrate
 * Revisit SQL statements discussed in the course
 * Extend beyond the course material.
 Depending on the scope chosen by the student, additional knowledge may be aquired
-* Understand the process of delivering such a project (naming, packaging, versioning, documenting, testing, etc.)
+* Experiment with the process of delivering such a project (naming, packaging, versioning, documenting, testing, etc.)

 ### High level requirements